 Dr.McNair, who received a PhD in Physics from the Massachusetts Institute of Technology, was the first in his family to graduate from college, and the first to receive a doctorate.
 He grew up in a working-class family in a small South Carolina town during the Civil Rights Movement.

 Valedictorian of his class, a talented football player as well as saxophonist in high school, Ronald received offers of sports and music scholarships to attend Howard University.
-He turned these down, however, for his first love of science, and accepted instead a science scholarship to North Carolina Agricultural & Technical University.
-From NCA&T Ronald went on to M.I.T. where he specialized in research on lasers, and received his doctorate in 1976.
+However, he turned these down for his first love of science and accepted a science scholarship to North Carolina Agricultural & Technical University.
+From NCA&T Ronald went on to MIT where he specialized in research on lasers, and received his doctorate in 1976.
 He joined NASA in 1978.
-Astronaut McNair died in the Challenger shuttle tragedy in January of 1986.
+Unfortunately, Astronaut McNair died in the Challenger shuttle tragedy in January of 1986.